 Our fixed fee for processing your ILR application ranges from £1,000 + VAT to £1,500 + VAT.
 Our fixed fee will cover all our work on your application including advising on documents, checking your documents, completing the application form and submitting the application online, booking an appointment for biometrics enrolment, preparing a cover letter in support of the application, uploading all supporting documents to be considered in support of the application, and carrying out all other follow up work until decision by the Home Office UKVI on your application.

 Our agreed fixed fee will depend on the complexity of your case and the volume of work involved in your ILR application.
-You will make an initial payment of half our fee when we start our work on your matter, and the remaining half is due once we have fully prepared the ILR application and it is ready for submission.
+You will make an initial payment of half our fee when we start working on your matter, and the remaining half is due once we have fully prepared the ILR application and it is ready for submission.

 Unable to afford the cost of the full service?
 You have the option to book an appointment online for our one-off immigration advice and consultation service for a fixed fee of £100 (including VAT) or our immigration document checking service for a fixed fee of £300 (including VAT).